meefik/p2p/README.md

   });
 });

-// to stop and close everything:
+// to stop and close everything
 // sender.stop();
 ```